tekosulaiman/tekosulaiman.site/content/posts/managing-digital-transformation-in-konoha.md

 3. **Compliance & Security** → Data regulations in Konoha are becoming stricter.
 4. **AI Adoption** → Project scopes are often unclear, and ROI is hard to measure.

+> For the technical side of this transformation, explore [Konoha Cloud Migration](https://tekosulaiman.site/konoha-cloud-migration/) to see how infrastructure modernization was executed.

 ## 🎯 Showcase: The IT Project Manager in Action
 **Case: Migrating Core Banking to the Cloud at Konoha Finance**